12 DePiero Drive

 Municipal Court Judge

 - Gerald R. Salerno, Esq.

 Municipal Court sessions will now be conducted virtually/remotely to minimize exposure to COVID-19.
 Accordingly, all complainants, defendants, attorneys, victims are to contact the municipal court via email at firstname.lastname@example.org or at (201) 391-5701 to provide your full name, e-mail address, and cell phone number within seven days of a court notice.

 Links & Commonly Requested Info Department Information

-Serving Montvale, Park Ridge
+Serving Montvale, Park Ridge and Woodcliff Lake

 The Pascack Joint Municipal Court is a court of limited jurisdiction, having responsibility for matters that occur within the geographic boundaries of Montvale, Park Ridge and Woodcliff Lake.
 This court hears a variety of cases, including motor vehicle offenses, minor criminal offenses, borough ordinance violations and neighborhood disputes.
 The joint court was created through a cooperative effort by the governing bodies of the three Boroughs, and opened on April 1, 2011.
 Both the court office and courtroom are located in Montvale